Homer and LG, Who are they?

 Once Upon a Time

-D.O.S.) decided to go to the B.X. even though the beloved klaxon was out -- he needed a haircut!
-Since the boss was
+his D.O.S.) decided to go to the B.X. even though the beloved klaxon was out -- he needed a haircut!
+Since the boss

-going, the foolish young copilot (R.O.T.C. and actually not-so-young) and the intrepid navi-guessor (also R.O.T.C. and he
+was going, the foolish young copilot (R.O.T.C. and actually not-so-young) and the intrepid navi-guessor (also R.O.T.C. and

-knew better, too) went along.
-When the alert horn went off, so the story goes, the brave and steely-eyed
+he knew better, too) went along.
+When the alert horn went off, so the story goes, the brave and

-boomer and crew chief took an alert truck out to the KC-135, powered her up, and made all the same radio calls everyone else
+steely-eyed boomer and crew chief took an alert truck out to the KC-135, powered her up, and made all the same radio calls

-was making.
+everyone else was making.
 Wouldn't want to stand out!
-By the time the A.C. and the rest of the crew arrived at the airplane,
+By the time the A.C. and the rest of the crew arrived at

-everyone else had been released and sent back to the "old legal office" Squadron Building and alert facility for tankers.
-Some weeks later, on another alert response, this same crew managed
+the airplane, everyone else had been released and sent back to the "old legal office" Squadron Building and alert facility for tankers.
+Some weeks later, on another alert response, this same crew

-to get three out of four to the bird on time -- the old navigator had locked himself in his room since this was his last alert
+managed to get three out of four to the bird on time -- the old navigator had locked himself in his room since this was his

-tour ever and, if it were actually real, he didn't really want to go.
-The A.C. (did I mention he
+last alert tour ever and, if it were actually real, he didn't really want to go.
+The A.C. (did

-was USAFA?) thought briefly about turning the crew in as the "most improved."
-After all, it was a 300% improvement over
+I mention he was USAFA?) thought briefly about turning the crew in as the "most improved."
+After all, it was a 300%

 Jim Evans, USAF (Retired)